Things to do before you apply

 Prepare your forms and documents

-The application form must be signed by a majority of the trustees (original signatures only).
-There must be at least one trustee.
-Each applicant is required to provide their full name, physical address and signature on the application form.
+• The application form must be signed by a majority of the trustees (original signatures only).

-You’ll also need to submit a copy of your trust deed, and any amendments to that document.
-This must be certified by one of the applicants, and include the following statement:
+You will also need to submit a copy of your trust deed, and any amendments to that document.

 “I hereby certify that this is a correct copy of the trust deed the [name of trust board] as per section 10(2)(a) of the Charitable Trusts Act 1957.”

-Apply for incorporation
+Next step, apply for incorporation